balena-labs-projects/sensor/README.md

 ### Publishing Data

 The sensor data is available in json format either as an mqtt payload and/or via the built-in webserver.
-To use mqtt, either include a container in your application that is named mqtt or provide an address for the `MQTT_ADDRESS` service variable (see below.)
+To use mqtt, provide an address for the `MQTT_ADDRESS` service variable (see below.)

-If no mqtt container is present and no mqtt address is set, the webserver will be available on port 7575.
-To force the webserver to be active, set the `ALWAYS_USE_WEBSERVER` service variable to True.
+If no mqtt address is set, the webserver will be available on port 7575.
+To force the webserver to be active even with mqtt, set the `ALWAYS_USE_WEBSERVER` service variable to True.

 The http data defaults to only be available to other containers in the application via `sensor:7575` - if you want this to be available externally, you'll need to map port 7575 to an external port in your docker-compose file.
-To configure http/mqtt, use the following service variables:

-`MQTT_ADDRESS` 	Provide the address of an MQTT broker for the block to publish data to.
-If this variable is not set and a container on the device is named mqtt, it will publish to that instead.
-Either setting this or having a container named mqtt disables the internal webserver unless `ALWAYS_USE_WEBSERVER` is set to True.

-`ALWAYS_USE_WEBSERVER` 	Set to True to enable the internal webserver even when it is automatically disabled due to the detection of mqtt.
-Default value is 0.

 ## Data